 - Sound – Heat pump water heaters generate sounds similar to an electric fan.
 Consider if this noise can be heard from your bedroom.

 - Cold air – While in operation, heat pump water heaters release cool, dry air into the surrounding space.

 - Size – Heat pump water heaters are slightly larger than standard electric water heaters.

 - Ducting – Some heat pump water heaters will be installed in a location that will require ducting to the outside.

-- To vent or not to vent?
-Tier 2 HPWHs can be vented directly to the outside so that they do not cool the air around the water heater.
-If a Tier 2 tank is not vented, it will require at heat 1,000 cubic feet of air space.
-This is roughly equivalent to a 10'x10'x10' room.
+To vent or not to vent?
+Tier 2 and Tier 3 heat pump water heaters can be vented directly to the outside so that they do not cool the air around the water heater.
+If a Tier 2 or Tier 3 tank is not vented, it may require at least 1,000 cubic feet of air space.
+This is roughly equivalent to a 10’x10’x10′ room.

-- Decide on Purchase/Installation - Decide whether to install your new heat pump water heater yourself or whether to have it installed professionally.
-A list of all participating installers can be found at hotwatersolutionsnw.org.
-Hot Water Solutions has a list of tips available here for people planning their own installations.
+- Decide on purchase/installation.
+Decide whether to install your new heat pump water heater yourself or to have it installed professionally.
+View a list of participating installers.
+Hot Water Solutions has a list of tips available for people planning their own installations.

-- Install Your Heat Pump Water Heater - Forward a completed Heat Pump Water Heater Participation Form and an invoice to us for review.
+- Install your heat pump water heater.
+Forward a completed Heat Pump Water Heater Participation Form and an invoice for us to review.

-- Schedule an Inspection - Upon receipt of your installation documentation, we will schedule an inspection.
+- Schedule an inspection.
+Upon receipt of your installation documentation, we will call you to schedule an inspection.

-- Receive Your Rebate - We will process your rebate within three weeks of completing the inspection and receiving all the required paperwork.
+- Receive your rebate.
+We will process your rebate within 3-4 weeks of completing the inspection and receiving all the required paperwork.